-1958 Charles Laughton returns to the London stage after a 22 year absence in The Party.
-He also directs Jane Arden’s play about an alcoholic.
-Albert Finney, Joyce Redman, and Ann Lynn are also in the cast.
+1958 Charles Laughton returns to the London stage after a 22-year absence.
+He stars in and directs The Party, Jane Arden’s play about an alcoholic.
+Albert Finney, Joyce Redman, and Ann Lynn are also featured in the cast.

 2015 David Javerbaum’s comedy An Act of God, starring Jim Parsons in the role of God, opens on Broadway at Studio 54.
 In the play, adapted from Javerbaum’s satirical book The Last Testament: A Memoir By God, God reveals the mysteries of the Bible and answers some of the greatest existential questions that plague mankind.
 The production plays a limited engagement of 76 performances, but returns the following year with Sean Hayes taking on the role of God.